arabelladonna/tercet/README.md

 - **Favicon** - can be either "on" or "off".
 File must be named "favicon.png".
 - **Header image** - can be either "off" or a file type.
 File must be named "headerimg.<file type>".
 - **Post preview text length** - the length of each of the post previews shown on the homepage.
 - **Post preview featured image** - whether or not a featured image is shown for each post on the homepage.
+Can be either "on" or "off".

 The copyright notice and "Email me" hyperlink, as well as an email hyperlink that shows up during certain errors, are set automatically using the the **admin name** and **admin email** data specified in the settings file.